psliwka/vim-smoothie/README.md

   overriding default scrolling keys (`Ctrl-D` and friends).
 You are then supposed to bind keys you like by yourself.
 See `plugin/smoothie.vim` to discover available mappings.
+* `g:smoothie_experimental_mappings`: Set this to true to enable additional, experimental mappings (currently `gg` and `G`).
+It is not recommended to enable them unless you're ready to fight potential bugs.

 Alternatives, a.k.a. why create yet another plugin
 --------------------------------------------------